 Step 2: Contact the right people

-- Report the scam to Medicare by calling the fraud hotline at (800) 633-4227 or using the online form.
+- Report the scam to Medicare by calling the fraud hotline at 800-633-4227 or using the official online form.
 Medicare’s investigators will look into your claim and possibly pursue legal action against the offender.

-- File an identity theft report with the Federal Trade Commission.
+- If your identity was stolen, file an identity theft report with the Federal Trade Commission.
 The FTC can carry out a full investigation and may bring charges against the perpetrator.

 - Submit a report with your state’s Senior Medicare Patrol (SMP).
 This program exists to help protect Medicare beneficiaries and caregivers from fraud, errors, and abuse.